NASA's first asteroid sample parachutes into Utah desert | Science-Environment

 Samples returned three years ago by the Japanese mission Hayabusa2 from Ryugu, another near-Earth asteroid, were found to contain two organic compounds, buttressing the hypothesis that celestial objects such as comets, asteroids and meteorites that bombarded early Earth seeded the young planet with the primordial ingredients for life.
 OSIRIS-REx launched in September 2016 and reached Bennu in 2018, then spent nearly two years orbiting the asteroid before venturing close enough to snatch a sample of the loose surface material with its robot arm on Oct.
 20, 2020.

-The spacecraft departed Bennu in May 2021 for a 1.2-billion-mile (1.9-billion-km) cruise back to Earth, including two orbits around the sun.
-Hitting the upper atmosphere at 35 times the speed of sound about 13 minutes prior to landing, the capsule glowed red hot as it plunged earthward and temperatures inside the vessel were expected to reach 5,000 degrees Fahrenheit (2,800°C).
+The spacecraft departed Bennu in May 2021 for a 1.2 billion-mile (1.9 billion km) cruise back to Earth, including two orbits around the sun.
+Hitting the upper atmosphere at 35 times the speed of sound about 13 minutes prior to landing, the capsule glowed red-hot as it plunged earthward and temperatures on its heat shield reached 5,000 degrees Fahrenheit (2,800 C).

-Parachutes deployed near the very end of the descent, slowing the capsule to about 11 mph before it fell gently onto the desert floor of northwestern Utah.
+Parachutes deployed near the end of the descent, slowing the capsule to about 11 mph before it landed without incident onto the desert floor of northwestern Utah.
 The Bennu sample has been estimated at 250 grams (8.8 ounces), far surpassing the 5 grams carried back from Ryugu in 2020 or the tiny specimen delivered from asteroid Itokawa in 2010.
 But the amount of material delivered on Sunday will not be more precisely quantified for at least a week.

-A recovery team of scientists and technicians were standing by to retrieve the capsule, and to confirm whether the integrity of the vessel and inner cannister bearing the asteroid material were maintained through re-entry and landing.
+A recovery team of scientists and technicians stood by to retrieve the capsule, and to confirm whether the integrity of the vessel and inner cannister bearing the asteroid material was maintained through re-entry and landing.
 They aimed to keep the sample pristine and free of any terrestrial contamination.
-Once the capsule has been secured, the sample will be flown by helicopter to a "clean room" at the Utah test range for initial examination, then transported to NASA's Johnson Space Center in Houston, to be parceled into smaller specimens promised to some 200 scientists in 60 laboratories around the world.
+After an initial assessment at the landing site, the dark capsule and its precious content were flown by helicopter to a "clean room" at the Utah test range for initial examination.
+In the coming days, it will be transported to NASA's Johnson Space Center in Houston, to be parceled into smaller specimens promised to some 200 scientists in 60 laboratories around the world.

 The main portion of the OSIRIS-REx spacecraft, meanwhile, is expected to sail on to explore yet another near-Earth asteroid, named Apophis.